RomanLut/INAV-X-Plane-HITL/README.md

 # Flight controller configuration

 Flight controller should be fully configured like for the real flight.
-There is no need to calibrate mixer and motors output.
+There is no need to configure mixer and motors output.

 Configure **Aircraft with tail** for **Aerolite** and **Flying wing** for **NK Sufwing**.
 It is possible to use plugin with any other airplane (copy plugin to corresponding Aircraft subfolder).